EENI Global Business School

 For Jainist people, the whole universe is alive and therefore has a soul.
 The Stones, animals, clouds, or the sun are part of the universe, and therefore must be respected.

-For this reason, one of the pillars of Jainism is the concept of the Non-Violence (Ahimsa), a supreme principle.
-Like Zoroastrians, thoughts, words, and deeds must strictly observe the principle of the Non-Violence.
+For this reason, one of the pillars of Jainism is the concept of Non-Violence (Ahimsa), a supreme principle.
+Like Zoroastrians, thoughts, words, and deeds must strictly observe the principle of Non-Violence.

-The Jain Society is very active in protecting its core values, particularly on the Ahimsa:
+Jain Society is very active in protecting its core values, particularly on Ahimsa:

 Influence of Jainism on the Constitution of India: “Constitution does not permit any citizen to claim that it is his fundamental right to take life and kill animals.”

-By practising the Non-Violence, historically has led Jain people to dedicate more to business and trade than agriculture (they think that tilling a field can kill many insects) and livestock.
-Therefore, they tend to have a much higher education than the average of the Indian people.
-Jain people are extremely dynamics in all the aspects of the business.
+By practising Non-Violence, historically has led Jain people to dedicate more to business and trade than agriculture (they think that tilling a field can kill many insects) and livestock.
+Therefore, they tend to have a much higher education than the average of Indian people.
+Jain people are extremely dynamics in all aspects of business.

 Prominent Jainist has participated in the construction of India since the independence.